By KATIE WATTS / Petaluma Towns Correspondent

 “There’s nothing negative or frightening.
 He’s just a residual haunt,” she believes.
 “Doing the job he did for who knows how long.”
 Employees hear odd noises and things fall off shelves, she says, but no one’s frightened.

-Nancy Dibble has been a hairstylist for six years at Solo Hair Design, another tenant of the Hatchery.
-“This is a wonderful old building,” she says.
-“It’s a good vibe to work in.”
+Nancy Dibble has been a hairstylist for six years at Solo Hair Design another tenant of the Hatchery.
+She said that it is a wonderful old building with Modern HVAC.
+She has also said that “It’s a good vibe to work in.”

 Dr. Steve Battaglino of Battaglino Family Chiropractic is next door.
 “The business was growing,” he says, explaining his decision to rent the space.
 “I enjoy the good energy and light.
 It’s a charming place.”